Binge eating is the biggest barrier for folks trying to lose weight. It causes weight gain and makes people feel helpless and bad about themselves.

 If you can relate to more than 2 of the above habits, you’re a binge eater.
 And frankly, it’s nothing to be ashamed of.
 Binge eating is a real problem, and you have to overcome it to lose weight and keep it off.

 Maybe you eat healthy most of the time; you avoid sugary foods and junk food throughout the week.
 But, then the weekend comes and all hell breaks loose.
 It doesn’t even start with a big plate of junk food in front of you.
-It only takes a bite of ice cream, and before you know it, the whole carton is gone, and so are all snacks in the house.
-After that, you start feeling guilty and ashamed.
+It only takes a bite of ice cream, and before you know it, the

 At this point, you can either say screw it, and continue bingeing, or decide you’ll exercise harder the coming week, to burn off the excess calories.
 But, none of these approaches will be helpful.
 Of course, you’ll gain weight if you continue bingeing.
 And exercising more, won’t burn off all the excess calories, and here’s why – exercise doesn’t burn as many calories as you may think.